-- (1) Any person who- - (a) uses obscene, abusive or insulting language to any other person in such a manner as is likely to cause a breach of the peace; or - (b) brawls or, in any other manner, creates a disturbance in such a manner as is likely to cause a breach of the peace,
+- (1) Any person who- - (a) uses obscene, abusive or insulting language to any other person in such a manner as is likely to cause a breach of the peace; or - (b) brawls or, in any other manner, creates a disturbance in such a manner as is likely to cause a breach of the peace, is guilty of an offence and liable to imprisonment for one year.

-- (2) Any person who- - (a) with intent to intimidate or annoy any person, threatens to injure, assault, shoot at or kill any person or to burn, destroy or damage any property; or - (b) with intent to alarm any person discharges a fire-arm or commits any other breach of the peace, is guilty of an offence and is liable to imprisonment for one year and if the offence is committed at night the offender is liable to imprisonment for two years.
+- (2) Any person who- - (a) with intent to intimidate or annoy any person, threatens to injure, assault, shoot at or kill any person or to burn, destroy or damage any property; or - (b) with intent to alarm any person discharges a firearm or commits any other breach of the peace, is guilty of an offence and is liable to imprisonment for one year and if the offence is committed at night the offender is liable to imprisonment for two years.